tjvantoll/kendo-docs/tutorials/ASP.NET/asp-net-hello-services.md

 ---
-title: Part 2 - Hello Services
+title: Hello Services (WebAPI And REST)
 slug: tutorial-html5-development-with-asp-net-part-2-hello-services
 tags: Tutorial
 publish: true
 ---

-# Tutorial: HTML5 Development For ASP.NET Developers Part 2, Hello Services
+# Tutorial: HTML5 Development For ASP.NET Developers, Hello Services

 This tutorial will cover how to create RESTful services with ASP.NET WebAPI.
 You will learn...